SSIGPRO/PEDRo-Event-Based-Dataset/README.md

 In particular, all the bounding boxes are contained in 27 000 samples.
 Each sample is the stream of events collected in a time interval of 40 ms, time determined by the acquisition rate of the grayscale images used for the manual labeling process.

 ### Dataset format
-The dataset is provided as follows:
+The dataset is organized as follows:
 - a **numpy** folder where are contained all the samples.
 Each sample is a numpy structure where the events are stored, an event is composed of 4 fields:

   | Field | Description |